Gaotrees/caffe-doc/Model-Zoo.md

 These are pre-release models.
 They do not run in any current version of BVLC/caffe, as they require unmerged PRs.
 Full details, source code, models, prototxts are available here: [CCNN](https://github.com/pathak22/ccnn).

+### Emotion Recognition in the Wild via Convolutional Neural Networks and Mapped Binary Patterns

+We provide [models](https://gist.github.com/GilLevi/54aee1b8b0397721aa4b) for facial emotion classification for different image representation obtained using mapped binary patterns.
+See the [Project page](http://www.openu.ac.il/home/hassner/projects/cnn_emotions/) for more details.

+The models are described in the following paper:

+    Emotion Recognition in the Wild via Convolutional Neural Networks and Mapped Binary Patterns Gil Levi and Tal Hassner
+    Proc.
+ACM International Conference on Multimodal Interaction (ICMI), Seattle, Nov.
+2015

+If you find our models useful, please add suitable reference to our paper in your work.